 The ECMO program at Children's Hospital has the capacity to run four ECMO patients at one time.
 Our program is a member of Extracorporeal Life Support Organization (ELSO) data registry for national and international ECMO Centers.
 ELSO monitors quality standards for 151 member ECMO services around the world.
 ELSO has recognized our program as a Center of Excellence for numerous years.
 Established in 1989, we have placed more than 800 patients on ECMO.

-Daphne Hardison, R.N., B.S.N.
+Daphne Hardison, R.N., B.S.N., ECMO Manager

-© 2013 Monroe Carell Jr. Children's Hospital at Vanderbilt
+© 2016 Monroe Carell Jr. Children's Hospital at Vanderbilt